I Dream of Jeannie: Plot

-Tony's best friend and fellow astronaut, United States Army Corps of Engineers Captain Roger Healey, does not know about Jeannie's magic for the first 16 episodes, although they meet in episode 12.
-When Roger finds out she is a genie, he steals her bottle, temporarily becoming her master.
-Roger is often shown as girl-crazy or scheming to make a quick buck.
-He occasionally has hopes of claiming Jeannie so he can use her to have a lavish lifestyle or gain beautiful girlfriends, but overall he is respectful that Tony is Jeannie's master.
-Both Tony and Roger are promoted to the rank of major late in the first season.
-In later seasons, Roger's role is retconned to portray him knowing about Jeannie from the beginning (i.e., to him having been with Tony on the space flight that touched down, and thus having seen Jeannie introduce herself to Tony).
+For the first 16 episodes, Roger is unaware of Jeannie's role in Tony's life, although they meet in episode 12.
+When Roger finds out she is a genie, he steals her bottle, thereby becoming her new master.
+Roger is good-natured but also girl-crazy, and often schemes to achieve a vain or selfish gain.
+He occasionally has hopes of becoming Jeannie's master so he can exploit her powers for selfish ends, but he is generally respectful of the relationship between Tony and Jeannie.
+Tony and Roger are both promoted to the rank of major late in the first season.
+In later seasons, Roger's role is retconned to portray him as having known about Jeannie from the beginning (i.e., as his having been with Tony on the space flight whose touchdown led to their discovering Jeannie).

-Jeannie's evil fraternal twin sister, mentioned in a second-season episode (also named Jeannie – since, as Barbara Eden's character explains it, all female genies are named Jeannie — and also portrayed by Barbara Eden, in a brunette wig), proves to have a mean streak starting in the third season (as in her initial appearance in "Jeannie or the Tiger?"), repeatedly trying to steal Tony for herself, with her as the real "master".
-Her final attempt in the series comes shortly after Tony and Jeannie are married, with a ploy involving a man played by Barbara Eden's real-life husband at the time, Michael Ansara (in a kind of in-joke, while Jeannie's sister pretends to be attracted to him, she privately scoffs at him).
-The evil sister wears a green costume, with a skirt rather than pantaloons.
+Jeannie's evil twin sister, mentioned in a second-season episode (and also named "Jeannie"—since, as Barbara Eden's character explains it, all female genies are named "Jeannie"—and also portrayed by Barbara Eden in a brunette wig), proves to be scheming and underhanded starting in the third season (as in her initial appearance in "Jeannie or the Tiger?"), repeatedly trying to steal Tony for herself and to make herself Tony's real "master".
+Her final attempt in the series comes shortly after Tony and Jeannie are married, with a ploy involving a man played by Barbara Eden's real-life husband at the time, Michael Ansara.
+(In a kind of in-joke, while Jeannie's sister pretends to be attracted to him, she privately scoffs at him.)

 Early in the fifth season, Jeannie is called upon by her uncle Sully (Jackie Coogan) to become queen of their family's native country, Basenji.
-Tony inadvertently gives grave offense to Basenji national pride in their feud with neighboring Kasja.
+Tony inadvertently gives grave offense to Basenji national pride regarding their feud with neighboring Kasja.
 To regain favor, Tony is required by Sully to marry Jeannie and to avenge Basenji's honor by killing the ambassador from Kasja when he visits NASA.
-After Sully puts Tony through an ordeal of nearly killing the ambassador, Tony responds in a fit of anger that he is fed up with Sully and his cohorts and he would not marry Jeannie even if she were "the last genie on earth".
-Hearing this, Jeannie bitterly leaves Tony and returns to Basenji.
+After Sully manages to put suspicion on Tony for various assassination attempts on the ambassador, Tony responds in a fit of anger that he is fed up with Sully and his cohorts and that he would not marry Jeannie even if she were "the last genie on earth".
+Hearing this, Jeannie despairs, leaves Tony and returns to Basenji.
 With Jeannie gone, Tony realizes how deeply he loves her.
 He flies to Basenji to win Jeannie back.
 Upon their return, Tony introduces Jeannie as his fiancée.
-She dresses as a modern American woman in public.
-This changed the show's premise: hiding Jeannie's magical abilities rather than her existence.
-This, however, contradicts what is revealed in "The Birds and Bees Bit", in which it is claimed that upon marriage a genie loses all of her magical powers.
+She dresses as a modern American woman in public (as she had in multiple previous episodes).
+This changed the show's premise: now the object is to hide Jeannie's magical abilities rather than her existence.